oOperaho/RamPass/README.md

 # RamPass

-A simple desktop app that generates random 8-digit passwords.
-I'll convert the python file to .exe in the end.
+A simple desktop app to randomize passwords.
+It generates a 8-digit string, that can be copied to the clipboard.